esjex/fitzgerald-gibson/README.md

 ## Technical Content Strategy and Design

 Hello!
-I'm Siobhan.
-I'm a [technical writer](https://en.wikipedia.org/wiki/Technical_writer) specialising in software documentation.
+I'm Siobhan (_shiv-awn_).
+I'm a [technical writer](https://en.wikipedia.org/wiki/Technical_writer) specialising in high-quality software documentation.

 I turn complex information into accessible technical content, so that your product is easy to understand and use.
 My areas of expertise include: